Distributed Solar: The Democratizaton of Energy

 Zeke Hausfather at And Then There’s Physics regarding Baselines and Buoys.

-(Updated, 11th February 2017, 16:15 EST) We heat and cool our home with Fujitsu `ductless minisplit` air source heat pumps.
+(Updated, 5th December 2020) We heat and cool our home with Fujitsu `ductless minisplit` air source heat pumps.
 But this is New England, and it’s winter.
 A common question is how do they do under winter conditions?
-Well, … Continue reading
+Well, today we … Continue reading

 Painted signage on the side of a delivery truck parked outside a neighbor’s home deliverying oil made me curious about this, so I checked out their Web site.
 Here is what I found: (To see larger figure, click on image … Continue reading